-Virtually all of the Regional Target Program investments in the TIP advance the MPO's system preservation goal to maintain the transportation system by improving pavement condition, traffic signal equipment, or sidewalk infrastructure, or by prioritizing projects that enable improved emergency response or improve the resiliency of the transportation system to extreme weather conditions.
+Virtually all of the Regional Target Program investments in the TIP advance the MPO's system preservation goal to maintain the transportation system by improving pavement condition, traffic signal equipment, or sidewalk infrastructure; prioritizing projects that enable improved emergency response; or improving the resiliency of the transportation system to extreme weather conditions.
 In addition, the Regional Target Program highway investments contribute modestly to bridge preservation.
 Yet, the MassDOT Bridge Program remains the primary funding source for replacement or rehabilitation of substandard bridges.

-The FFYs 2018-22 TIP's Regional Target Program investments will improve 67 lane miles of substandard pavement traveled daily by nearly 573,000 vehicles; 45 miles of substandard sidewalk; and 10 substandard bridges traveled daily by approximately 326,900 vehicles.
-In addition, there are 19 projects that will improve emergency response or make the transportation system more resilient to extreme weather conditions, thus aiming to make significant progress toward maintaining the region's transportation system.
+The FFYs 2018-22 TIP's Regional Target Program investments will improve approximately 67 lane miles of substandard pavement traveled daily by nearly 573,000 vehicles; 47 miles of substandard sidewalk; and 10 substandard bridges traveled daily by approximately 326,900 vehicles.
+In addition, there are 19 projects that will improve emergency response or make the transportation system more resilient to extreme weather conditions.